E3SM-Project/perf-data/v2-narrm/readme.txt

 This directory contains scripts and data for the North America RRM coupled-model performance study.

 runperf.sh is the run script.
+It uses the E3SM repo with tag
+    archive/v2-narrm-perf-study

 Full timer data are in chrysalis-perf-study/v2-narrm-wccase-chrysalis-r1-timers.